What is “water fluoridation”?

 Is it true that the fluoride used in Canada's drinking water is a hazardous waste?

 This is FALSE!
 The fluoridation additives certified for use in drinking water are safe and not classified as a hazardous waste (Reference).
+The Fluoride added to our water is intended for water fluoridation and is NSF certified, meaning it is safe for use with food products (Reference).

 What type of fluoride is added to our community water supply?